mecid/mecid.github.io/_posts/2021-04-28-building-custom-combine-operators-in-swift.md

 {% include friends.html %}

-Rather than implementing the *Publisher* protocol yourself, you can create your own operator using composition and several standard operators provided by the Combine framework.
+Rather than implementing the *Publisher* protocol yourself, you can create your own operator using composition and several standard operators and publishers provided by the Combine framework.
 Let's start with the simplest one.

 #### Replace error or empty with value
 The Combine framework has *replaceEmpty* and *replaceError* operators that we can use to inject the value into an empty publisher or replace the error with a value.
 I need both of them very often, and instead of typing these two operators every time, we can create a new one that combines them.